Merchant Account Fees-What you need to know!

 There are many reasons for a downgrade fees.
 Some are within your control while others are not.
 For example, the type of credit card used by the customer can determine the rate at which the credit card transaction will be processed.
 This can be frustrating as business owners don’t usually get to choose what kind of card their customers use to pay the bill.

-However, that doesn’t mean that you are stuck paying impossibly high fees.
+However, that doesn’t mean that you are stuck paying impossibly high Merchant Account Fees.
 We teach our business owners to be proactive in understanding what kind of situations can affect their fees.
 By becoming aware of these fees and making small changes to the way you processes transactions, you can continue to process at the lowest qualified discount rate.

 Many small businesses are not offered the option of using the interchange pricing model as it is generally available for businesses that do high dollar volume per month.
 However, we see more and more customers who find that interchange pricing works for them.
 Many business like knowing that no matter what type of transaction they are processing the percentage fee and per transaction fee will stay the same.